 You can start your own Auction to lend with a minimum of £25,001.
 To make your Proposal to Lend available to both business and individual Borrowers, the minimum must be £60,261.

 What is the maximum amount I can lend?

 There is no maximum amount you can lend, and you can lend to as many Borrowers as you choose.

 How safe is the money I lend?

-The money you lend is secured by the Borrower's gold or silver with a maximum Loan-to-Value (LTV) of 65% at loan commencement.
+The money you lend is secured by the Borrower's gold or silver at the Agreed LTV with a maximum of 75% for gold and 65% for silver.
 The investment-grade Precious Metal bars are held under LBT's control and stored in insured, specialised bullion vaults.
 Should there be an Event of Default, a sufficient amount of the Borrower's gold or silver is sold to repay the amount due to the Lender.
 This sale of Precious Metal is generally processed within three Business Days.
 If there is more than one Lender funding the loan, all Lenders are treated equally.

 Like any investment, lending involves risk.
 Whilst we make every effort to ensure that adequate Collateral is provided for all loans, there remains a residual risk that if the price of the gold or silver drops faster than the Collateral can be sold, Lenders may not receive full repayment if the proceeds from selling Pledged Metal are not sufficient.